 Development of new radio frequency pulses to improve 7T MRI

-The spatial non-uniformity of the main magnetic field (Bo) and the exciting oscillating field (RF - B1 fields) in 7 Tesla MRI scanners presents a real problem for the widespread adoption of these scanners to clinical applications.
+The spatial non-uniformity of the RF field (B1) in 7 Tesla MRI scanners presents a real problem for the widespread adoption of these scanners to clinical applications.

 This work is the subject of several patents and is an active and ongoing field of research.